Corning (NYSE:GLW) Updates Q2 2022 Earnings Guidance

-Corning (NYSE:GLW – Get Rating) issued an update on its second quarter 2022 earnings guidance on Friday morning.
+Corning (NYSE:GLW – Get Rating) updated its second quarter 2022 earnings guidance on Friday.
 The company provided earnings per share guidance of $0.54-$0.59 for the period, compared to the consensus earnings per share estimate of $0.57.
 The company issued revenue guidance of $3.70 billion-$3.90 billion, compared to the consensus revenue estimate of $3.79 billion.Corning also updated its FY 2022 guidance to EPS.

-Corning (NYSE:GLW – Get Rating) last issued its quarterly earnings data on Tuesday, April 26th.
-The electronics maker reported $0.54 earnings per share for the quarter, topping analysts’ consensus estimates of $0.50 by $0.04.
-The firm had revenue of $3.74 billion during the quarter, compared to analysts’ expectations of $3.55 billion.
-Corning had a return on equity of 21.56% and a net margin of 13.05%.
-The firm’s quarterly revenue was up 14.7% on a year-over-year basis.
-During the same period in the prior year, the business posted $0.45 EPS.
-Sell-side analysts predict that Corning will post 2.36 EPS for the current year.
+Several brokerages recently commented on GLW.
+Citigroup lowered Corning from a buy rating to a neutral rating and decreased their price target for the company from $46.00 to $37.00 in a research note on Monday, May 23rd.
+StockNews.com lowered Corning from a buy rating to a hold rating in a research note on Wednesday.
+Morgan Stanley reaffirmed a hold rating and issued a $40.00 price target on shares of Corning in a research note on Thursday, April 14th.
+Barclays lowered Corning from an overweight rating to an equal weight rating and decreased their price target for the company from $53.00 to $38.00 in a research note on Wednesday, May 11th.
+Finally, The Goldman Sachs Group reaffirmed a buy rating and issued a $50.00 price target on shares of Corning in a research note on Friday, March 11th.
+Six analysts have rated the stock with a hold rating and six have given a buy rating to the company.
+Based on data from MarketBeat, the company presently has a consensus rating of Buy and a consensus price target of $45.18.

-Several research analysts recently weighed in on GLW shares.
-The Goldman Sachs Group restated a buy rating and set a $50.00 target price on shares of Corning in a research note on Friday, March 11th.
-StockNews.com upgraded Corning from a hold rating to a buy rating in a research note on Friday, April 29th.
-Citigroup cut shares of Corning from a buy rating to a neutral rating and lowered their target price for the stock from $46.00 to $37.00 in a research note on Monday, May 23rd.
-Barclays lowered shares of Corning from an overweight rating to an equal weight rating and cut their price target for the company from $53.00 to $38.00 in a research note on Wednesday, May 11th.
-Finally, Morgan Stanley reiterated a hold rating and set a $40.00 price objective on shares of Corning in a research note on Thursday, April 14th.
-Five analysts have rated the stock with a hold rating and seven have assigned a buy rating to the company’s stock.
-According to data from MarketBeat.com, the stock presently has an average rating of Buy and a consensus target price of $45.18.
+The business also recently disclosed a quarterly dividend, which will be paid on Wednesday, June 29th.
+Investors of record on Tuesday, May 31st will be issued a $0.27 dividend.
+The ex-dividend date is Friday, May 27th.
+This represents a $1.08 dividend on an annualized basis and a yield of 3.15%.
+Corning’s dividend payout ratio is presently 86.40%.

-In related news, VP Michael Alan Bell sold 12,529 shares of the business’s stock in a transaction on Friday, April 1st.
-The shares were sold at an average price of $36.24, for a total value of $454,050.96.
-The transaction was disclosed in a legal filing with the Securities & Exchange Commission, which is available through this link.
-Also, VP Robert P. France sold 2,190 shares of the company’s stock in a transaction dated Wednesday, April 20th.
-The stock was sold at an average price of $35.03, for a total transaction of $76,715.70.
-Following the completion of the transaction, the vice president now owns 30,000 shares of the company’s stock, valued at approximately $1,050,900.
+In other Corning news, VP Robert P. France sold 2,190 shares of the stock in a transaction dated Wednesday, April 20th.
+The stock was sold at an average price of $35.03, for a total value of $76,715.70.
+Following the completion of the sale, the vice president now directly owns 30,000 shares in the company, valued at $1,050,900.
+The sale was disclosed in a filing with the Securities & Exchange Commission, which can be accessed through this hyperlink.
+Also, VP Michael Alan Bell sold 12,529 shares of the stock in a transaction dated Friday, April 1st.
+The stock was sold at an average price of $36.24, for a total value of $454,050.96.
 The disclosure for this sale can be found here.
-Insiders own 0.36% of the company’s stock.
+Corporate insiders own 0.36% of the company’s stock.

-A number of institutional investors and hedge funds have recently added to or reduced their stakes in the business.
-Flagship Harbor Advisors LLC raised its holdings in shares of Corning by 3.1% during the 4th quarter.
-Flagship Harbor Advisors LLC now owns 9,096 shares of the electronics maker’s stock worth $339,000 after acquiring an additional 273 shares during the period.
-Wetherby Asset Management Inc. raised its holdings in Corning by 1.7% in the 1st quarter.
-Wetherby Asset Management Inc. now owns 22,722 shares of the electronics maker’s stock valued at $839,000 after buying an additional 382 shares during the period.
-Horizon Investments LLC lifted its position in Corning by 7.6% in the fourth quarter.
-Horizon Investments LLC now owns 6,200 shares of the electronics maker’s stock valued at $231,000 after buying an additional 440 shares during the last quarter.
-1832 Asset Management L.P. boosted its stake in Corning by 3.6% during the first quarter.
-1832 Asset Management L.P. now owns 13,468 shares of the electronics maker’s stock worth $491,000 after buying an additional 468 shares during the period.
-Finally, Vista Investment Management increased its position in shares of Corning by 3.8% during the first quarter.
-Vista Investment Management now owns 13,172 shares of the electronics maker’s stock valued at $486,000 after acquiring an additional 482 shares during the last quarter.
-68.71% of the stock is currently owned by institutional investors and hedge funds.
+Several institutional investors have recently made changes to their positions in the business.
+Flagship Harbor Advisors LLC boosted its position in shares of Corning by 3.1% during the fourth quarter.
+Flagship Harbor Advisors LLC now owns 9,096 shares of the electronics maker’s stock worth $339,000 after buying an additional 273 shares during the period.
+Wetherby Asset Management Inc. boosted its position in shares of Corning by 1.7% during the first quarter.
+Wetherby Asset Management Inc. now owns 22,722 shares of the electronics maker’s stock worth $839,000 after buying an additional 382 shares during the period.
+Horizon Investments LLC boosted its position in shares of Corning by 7.6% during the fourth quarter.
+Horizon Investments LLC now owns 6,200 shares of the electronics maker’s stock worth $231,000 after buying an additional 440 shares during the period.
+1832 Asset Management L.P. boosted its position in Corning by 3.6% during the first quarter.
+1832 Asset Management L.P. now owns 13,468 shares of the electronics maker’s stock valued at $491,000 after purchasing an additional 468 shares during the last quarter.
+Finally, Vista Investment Management boosted its position in Corning by 3.8% during the first quarter.
+Vista Investment Management now owns 13,172 shares of the electronics maker’s stock valued at $486,000 after purchasing an additional 482 shares during the last quarter.
+Institutional investors own 68.71% of the company’s stock.

 About Corning (Get Rating)